ra-regis/go-family-trips/README.md

 My boy is growing up to be a kind, happy, and smart human being.
 Mission accomplished.

-While doing number 8, I also wanted to realize other plans.
+While on mommy duties, I also wanted to realize other plans.
 "I want to go to graduate school."

 So I did what a student adviser said was a crazy and bad idea nobody has done in the history of the UVA Graduate School of Communications.
 I was nursing a baby, changing nappies, reading dozens of scientific articles a week, studying for exams, conducting social experiments.